vaishnavishaji/DS_JAVA_MODULE-08/README.md

 ```
 /*
 Program that adds elements from an array into a TreeSet and displays the elements in sorted order.
-Developed by: Aishwarya V
+Developed by: VAISHNAVI S.A
-RegisterNumber: 212223220003
+RegisterNumber: 212223220119
 */
 import java.util.*;